 Online reputation management for physicians and medical institutions is absolutely necessary today.
-The Internet has revolutionized almost every industry, and you may be surprised to learn that an enormous number of patients regularly use the web to locate and evaluate medical providers.
+The Internet has revolutionized almost every industry, and a large number of patients regularly use the web to locate and evaluate medical providers.
 That’s why it is critical for every doctor, dentist and hospital to practice medical reputation management.

 Critical Online Reputation Risks for Doctors

 As a doctor, your online reputation can be affected by legitimate or unfair reviews.
 Legitimate risks manifest themselves in the form of reviews and comments made by unhappy patients.

 A patient may post a review on Yelp, detailing how the doctor has rushed through the examination without really listening to the problem.
 Legitimate complaints like this may turn away future patients, which means that they must be dealt with quickly.